nikigawlik/gdmc_http_interface/README.md

 ## Installation

 Install instructions are [over here](https://github.com/nilsgawlik/gdmc_http_interface/wiki/Installation).
-You do need a copy of Minecraft to use the http interface!
+You need a copy of Minecraft to use the http interface!